SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 If there are issues with lazy-loaded providers not being visible by the root services, it is always possible to include this kind of code in a statically-linked module that is available upfront.
 It is recommended to create a separate entry point in your library (by convention, named `root`, such as `my-library/root`) that contains minimal code, that will be included in the main bundle, and that will be available from the beginning.

-### Simple strategies of optimized and balanced code-splitting
+### Simple Strategies for Optimized and Balanced Code Splitting

-Each business feature is a bit different, but in general, for balanced approach you can consider:
+Each business feature is a bit different, but in general, for a balanced approach you can consider the following:

-1. Most of the features offer range of UI components and accesing one component it's good sign, that other components will also be needed soon.
-To minimize network traffic and overhead of unnecessary granularity, it's an argument to bundle more than one component in the chunk.
+- Most features offer a range of UI components, and if you access one component, it is likely that other components will soon be needed as well.
+To minimize network traffic and the overhead of unnecessary granularity, you can consider bundling more than one component in the chunk.
-2. Most of the UI components for the feature, usually requires the Core logic (facade services, adapters).
-That's an argument to lazy load core with component.
+- Most UI components for a feature usually require the core logic, such as facade services and adapters.
+In this case, you can consider lazy loading the core with the component.
-3. Some core services of the feature may also be used frequently by other features.
-That's an argument to split core code from UI components.
+- Some core services of a feature may also be used frequently by other features.
+In this case, you can consider splitting the core code from the UI components.
-4. Some parts of the feature are used very frequently (on every page, like eg. cart icon component) and some are used only in some specific scenarios (like Cart Summary).
-To achieve optimal experience, it's advised to split the feature to logical parts, based on the usage, and create separate entry points (and features) for the minimal, most needed parts, and another one, for less frequent used code.
+- Some parts of a feature are used very frequently (such as the cart icon component, which is used on every page), while some are used only in certain specific scenarios (such as the Cart Summary).
+To achieve an optimal experience, it is recommended to split the feature into logical parts based on the usage, and create separate entry points (and features) for the minimal, most needed parts, and another entry point for less frequently used code.

 ### Wrapping Library Code in a Lazy-Loaded Module